Hull performance coating

-The coatings will reduce the resistance of the ship hull through water, and reduce the needed engine power, and thus reduce the fuel consumption.
+The coatings will reduce the resistance of the ship hull through water, and reduce the needed engine power, and thus reduce fuel consumption during transit.

 Applicability and assumptions